qvest-digital/sch_jens/janz/qdisc.md

   high because they cannot be distinguished between `ECT(0)` and `ECT(1)` at that point.
 For testbeds, this would not happen as packets originate from the ingress interface’s LAN.

+  Note: for the same reasons as outlined above, this mode should be avoided, in favour of `sch_multijens`.

 Note: nōn-IP traffic still sorts by the (synthetic) QoS byte as it is assumed that it is not traffic of interest to L4S test scenarios.